DLR-terrabyte/terrapi/docs/raw/stac-item.md

   --help  Show this message and exit.

 Commands:
-  create    Create new Item(s) in specified Collection delete    Delete an Item from Collection get       Retrieve metadata for a single STAC item. list      List STAC Items in a Collection. update    Update an existing Item validate  Validate a STAC Item.
+  create      Create new Item(s) in specified Collection delete      Delete an Item from Collection get         Retrieve metadata for a single STAC item. list        List STAC Items in a Collection. queryables  Get queryable attributes for items in a collection. search      Search STAC Items across collections. update      Update an existing Item validate    Validate a STAC Item.
 ```